SciML/Catalyst.jl/docs/src/index.md

 - Conservation laws can be detected and applied to reduce system sizes, and generate non-singular Jacobians, during conversion to ODEs, SDEs, and steady-state equations.
 - By leveraging ModelingToolkit, users have a variety of options for generating optimized system representations to use in solvers.
-These include the construction of dense or sparse Jacobians, multithreading or parallelization of generated derivative functions, automatic classification of reactions into optimized jump types for Gillespie type simulations, automatic construction of
+These include construction of dense or sparse Jacobians, multithreading or parallelization of generated derivative functions, automatic classification of reactions into optimized jump types for Gillespie type simulations, automatic construction of